-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 A recidivist drink-driver who killed his passenger in a crash, just a few hundred metres from the bar they had been drinking at, has been jailed.
-Brent Lawrence Aickin was one of more than 17,000 New Zealanders charged with a driving under the influence offence last year.
+Brent Lawrence Aickin was one of more than 17,000 people charged with a driving under the influence offence in this country last year.
 For the Siviter family his actions had devastating consequences cutting short the life of a kind-hearted 37-year-old.

-Seven time convicted drink-driver Brent Lawrence Aickin has been sentenced to two years and 11 months in prison for killing his passenger Mark Siviter in a crash.
+Seven time convicted drink-driver Brent Aickin has been sentenced to two years and 11 months in prison over the east Auckland crash that claimed the life of his passenger Mark Siviter.

-Judge John Bergseng handed down the sentence in front of a Manukau District courtroom that was packed with both men's families seated on either side.
+Judge John Bergseng handed down the sentence in front of a Manukau District Court room that was packed with both men's families seated on either side.

-The judge said Aickin had a drink-driving related conviction in every recent decade.
+The judge said Aickin had a drink-driving related conviction in every recent decade and he had to "pay a price" for the deliberate choice he had made.

+A report before him showed Aickin did not accept responsibility for what happened, he said.

-"At some point the message has to come home to you," he said.
+"At some point the message has to come home to you, that if you are drinking you cannot get in to your car and drive.

 "You are the author of your own misfortune."